AqwamCreates/DataPredict/docs/API/ExperienceReplays/PrioritizedExperienceReplay.md

 * beta: Corrects the bias introduced by prioritization.
 Adjusts the importance sampling weights.
 Must set the value between 0 and 1.
 1 for fully compensation.

-* aggregateFunction: The function to apply to temporal difference error if it is a vector.
+* aggregateFunction: The function to choose a temporal difference if it is a vector.
 The options are:

   * Maximum